bypass botox, please

 If our parents strongly deprived or frustrated us in getting what we emotionally-energetically needed, like hugs, simple loving presence, meaningful conversations, and hanging around together with no demands, then we inevitably have this deep feeling of lack inside.

-And to heal this issue, we need to go beyond the idealized images and our endless habits, promoting self-sufficiency.
+And to heal this issue, we need to go beyond the idealised images and our endless habits, promoting self-sufficiency.

 We need to admit to ourselves what we need on a deeper level, and then we need to learn how to reach out and take in, energetically, what we need.